jdoleary/Eden/tasks/CurrentTasks.md

 - Bug: markdown-it thinks that an obsidian embed syntax inside inline-code block is an embed and not code.
 See `names block ids`
 - Bug: markdown-it doesn't recognize images with ' ' spaces in filename in image md format e.g. `![](url with spaces)` or `![[url with spaces]]`
     - This happens with pasted images in obsidian
+    - See // TODO: handle images with spaces
 - Bug: ignoreDirs does fuzzy matching but should be exact, see tests in os.ts

 ## Enhancements